spacenectar/builda/README.md

 ### Ok but what if I want parts of the project to be different?

 No problem!
-You can just copy the files you want to update from the prebabs folder into the root of your project.
+You can just `eject` the files you want to update from the prebabs folder into the root of your project.
 Provided that the paths match up, the files in the root will take precedence over the files in the prefab.
 This of course means that these files will no longer receive updates when the prefab is updated and you